salopeknet/SIMrw/README.md

 Little tool for reading or writing GSM phonebooks as CSV to/from a USIM card with an PC/SC compatible reader.

-Command line only, tested on macOS & Windows.
+Command line only.
 More to come.
 Perhaps. :)

 ### Usage (more description to come):
 ```